 For paper ballots, the system must be capable of including on the ballot both text and images with instructions for how to mark the ballot.

-Best practice is for all Voting systems to present all instructions, including the verification process, near to where they are needed during the voting session.
+Voting systems must present instructions near to where they are needed during the voting session.